 Director.
-Mr. Schenk joined the Western Oklahoma board of Directors in October 2014 with the merger/acquisition of Central Oklahoma by Western Oklahoma.
-He was elected to the Central Oklahoma board of directors in 2004.
-For the past five years he has been involved in the following agricultural enterprises: Cow/calf, stocker cattle, wheat and alfalfa.
-He is former president and currently vice-president of DO-BE Holstein Farms, Inc. a family corporation.
-His term expires in 2016.
+Mr. Schenk joined the Farm Credit of Western Oklahoma Board in October 2014 and has been an elected director since 2004, having served on the Farm Credit of Central Oklahoma Board of Directors prior to the merger with Farm Credit of Western Oklahoma.
+For the past five years he has been engaged in production agriculture in Central Oklahoma with principal enterprises consisting of cow/calf, stocker cattle, wheat, and alfalfa.
+He is former President and currently Vice-President of DO-BE Holstein Farms, Inc., a family farming corporation.
+Mr. Schenk was elected to a three year term expiring in 2016.